denten-books/plain-text/main.md

 In Plato we find a number of words that, depending on the translation, stand in for the English "form."
 These include *eidos* (essence), *idea* (idea), *morphe* (shape), and *phainomena* (appearance).
 Compare for example the translations from Plato's *Timaeus*.
-In the dialogue, Timaeus, the titular character, explains the nature of the physical world.
+In the dialog, Timaeus, the titular character, explains the nature of the physical world.
 Similarly to the passage about wax by Descartes (quoted in a footnote earlier), Timaeus notices that some elements, like water, change their appearance (*φανταζομένων*) while